Shaza-Hamdan/School-Management-System/README.md

-🧩School Management System
+🧩A School Management System:
 This project is a School Management System designed to organize and simplify the teaching process.
 It provides tools for managing users, subjects, homework, and marks, with secure authentication and authorization features.

-🧩Tech Stack
+🧩Tech Stack :
 Backend: .NET (C#)
 Database: MySQL
 Architecture: MVC (Model–View–Controller)